fffarina/Math-Functions-ASM/README.md

  _div_shift performs a shift division between two unsigned int.
 To call if from C:

  extern unsigned int _div_shift(unsigned int a, unsigned int b);

+ _root computes the square root of n.
+To call it from C:

+ extern double _root(double a);